If your website is accessible to European Union visitors, you must ensure that it complies with the GDPR.

 To recap, here are the GDPR plugins reviewed:

-2. Real Cookie Banner: Helps websites comply with GDPR and ePrivacy Directive regulations by simplifying obtaining consent from visitors and providing content blockers to ensure compliance.
+- Real Cookie Banner helps websites comply with GDPR and ePrivacy Directive regulations by simplifying obtaining consent from visitors and providing content blockers to ensure compliance.

-3. JetPopup: Compatible with Elementor and Gutenberg, creates many different types of pop-ups, including GDPR.
+- JetPopup is compatible with Elementor and Gutenberg and creates many different types of pop-ups, including GDPR.

-4. CookieYes: Helps websites comply with GDPR, CNIL of France, LGPD of Brazil, and CCPA/CPRA laws by adding a customizable cookie banner, user-friendly interface, and customer support.
+- CookieYes helps websites comply with GDPR, the CNIL of France, the LGPD of Brazil, and the CCPA/CPRA laws by adding a customizable cookie banner, a user-friendly interface, and customer support.

-5. iubenda: All-in-one solution for GDPR compliance offering a customizable cookie banner, cookie consent management, and privacy policy generator.
+- iubenda is an all-in-one solution for GDPR compliance that offers a customizable cookie banner, cookie consent management, and privacy policy generator.

-6. WP AutoTerms: Assists websites in complying with various legal requirements, such as GDPR, CCPA, or Amazon Associates’ disclosure for affiliate links by allowing users to create legal pages.
+- WP AutoTerms allows users to create legal pages, which assists websites in complying with various legal requirements, such as GDPR, CCPA, or Amazon Associates’ disclosure for affiliate links.

-7. GDPR Cookie Compliance: Helps websites comply with GDPR, CCPA, EU cookie law, DSGVO, and notice requirements by providing users complete control over cookies stored on their computers and a customizable cookie consent banner.
+- GDPR Cookie Compliance helps websites comply with GDPR, CCPA, EU cookie law, DSGVO, and notice requirements by providing users complete control over cookies stored on their computers and a customizable cookie consent banner.